Changing the

 Source: Harvard T.H.
 Chan School of Public Health

-Keynotes that reframe gun violence beyond mass shootings.
-Helping audiences understand that suicide is the majority of gun deaths, and that prevention is possible.
+I tell my story and reframe gun violence beyond mass shootings, so people understand that suicide is the majority of gun deaths and that prevention is possible.

 Everytown for Gun Safety Wisconsin Fellow.
-Working with legislators, community leaders, and families to advance common-sense prevention policies.
+I work with legislators, community leaders, and families to advance common-sense prevention policies.

-Using personal story to give permission for others to talk about mental health, loss, and the stigma that keeps people silent.
+I use my own story to give other people permission to talk about mental health, loss, and the stigma that keeps people silent.

 Roles and affiliations